 My family and my work in orthodontics are two of the greatest sources of joy in my life.
 I am grateful for the opportunity I have every day as an orthodontist to give my patients something to smile about.
-From my nine years as a dentist/orthodontist in the United States Air Force, I gained the experience, education and ability to provide the best possible care for my patients.

 I have always enjoyed the technical aspects of orthodontics, but the most rewarding part of my profession is getting to know my patients and building relationships with them.
 Spending individual time with each patient to understand his or her needs and goals is an important part of my approach as an orthodontist.
 I partner with my patients in helping them achieve their ideal smile.
 Seeing their happiness and beautiful smiles as a result of their diligent efforts is what I love to do.

 After completing my Doctor of Dental Surgery degree from Virginia Commonwealth University in 2003, I entered the U.S. Air Force.
 During my Advanced Education in General Dentistry Residency (AEGD), I was exposed to all the dental specialties and made the decision to pursue orthodontics.

 I was accepted to the Tri-Service Orthodontic Residency Program (TORP) at Lackland Air Force Base.
 Not only did this residency educate me in the art and science of orthodontics, it also helped me gain appreciation for the value of dentists and specialists working together to provide optimal care in achieving patients’ goals.